khaors/geocompr/main.md

 ### Rasterization {#rasterization}

 Rasterization is a conversion from vector objects into rasters.
-Usually, the output raster is used for quantitative analysis (e.g. anlysis of terrain) or modeling.
+Usually, the output raster is used for quantitative analysis (e.g. analysis of terrain) or modeling.

 The `rasterize()` function takes a vector object and converts it into a raster with extent, resolution and CRS determined by another raster object.
 Parameters of a template raster have big impact on rasterization output -- coarse resolution could not capture all of important spatial objects, while high resolution could increase computation times.